 Hawaiian pizza was not invented in Hawaii, nor was it invented by a Hawaiian native.
 Instead, this sweet, savory combo was invented in Canada by a Greek immigrant, Sam Panopoulos.
 He had a restaurant and was looking for something new to try.

 At the time in 1962, Hawaii had recently become a state, and everything Hawaiian-themed was taking off in popularity, from tiki bars to hula skirts to canned pineapple.

 Canned pineapple was being exported from the islands for the first time, and its popularity exploded.
 Around this time, pineapple was added to jello, fruit salads, and other dishes.
 So Panopoulos decided to try it on pizza at his restaurant in Ontario, Canada, in 1962.
 It was an experiment that everyone loved.
 And, the rest is history.

 Nowadays, Hawaiian pizza is one of the most popular pizzas at any pizzeria.
-But there are still some that don’t believe pineapple should ever be added to pizza.
+But there are still some that believe why pineapple should not be on pizza.
+Ever.

 Where the Pineapple on Pizza Debate Originated

-We fall somewhere in between on the pineapple on pizza debate.
+Here at Homemade Pizza School, we fall somewhere in between on the pineapples on pizza debate.
 My wife is on board with pineapple on pizza.
-While I’m not staunchly against it, I prefer not to add a taste of the tropics to my Italian pizza.
+She absolutely loves it and orders it often, if not every single time we eat pizza.
+While I’m not staunchly against it, I prefer not to add a taste of the tropics to my meaty Italian pizza.

-Pineapple on pizza shouldn’t be a deal-breaker.
+Ultimately, pineapple on a pizza shouldn’t be a deal-breaker.
 I mean, pizza is pizza.
 It’s always good.
 At one time, arugula and blue cheese were considered odd pizza topping choices, and now they are popular.
 There are many unusual ways to top your pizza, and they are all good in their own way.